Understanding Dual Coverage Dental Insurance & Coordination of Benefits

 • If you’re covered by two or more dental plans, you may be paying for redundant coverage.

-• If your dental plan has a non-duplication of benefits clause, the secondary plan will not pay any benefits if the primary plan paid the same or more than what the secondary plan allows.
+• If your dental plan has a non-duplication of benefits clause, the secondary plan will not pay any benefits if the primary plan pays the same or more than what the secondary plan allows.

 • If you don’t let your dental office know that you have dual coverage, they may not submit your dental claim correctly.
 Knowing which plan is primary or secondary ensures that claims are processed correctly and quickly.
 If a claim is processed in the wrong order, the claim could be delayed or reversed and adjusted.
 When this happens, you might be on the hook for any remaining balance.